copygirl/gaemdesign/main.md

 | **Throw** (`T`)    | Drop.
 Hold to **throw**.
 Distance depends on weight. |

 Pressing **Interact** followed by clicking both mouse buttons, the objects in your hands will be swapped out with each other.
-Holding the mouse buttons instead will attempt to use both hands together.
-(Such as combining objects, taking an item out of a pouch with an empty hand, ...)
+Holding the mouse buttons will instead attempt to use both objects together.
+(Such as combining them, or taking an item out of a pouch with an empty hand, ...)

 For most items, an ongoing action, especially ones that are charged up and are